As conflicts rage abroad, a fractured Congress tries to rally support for historic global challenges - WTOP News

 Leaders of traditional allies Britain and France have implored Western nations to continue their robust support, but Russia’s President Vladimir Putin is emboldened and building up resources for a fresh effort as the war heads towards its third year.

+Ukraine’s lifelines to the West are also imperiled in the European Union, which sent 1.5 billion euros ($1.6 billion) each month to ensure macroeconomic stability, pay wages and pensions, keep hospitals and schools running, provide shelter for displaced people and rebuild infrastructure destroyed in the war.

+That package has now expired and the EU’s executive branch failed to produce another one for the new year when Hungary vetoed a 50 billion euro ($55 billion) package this month.

-Bolstering Ukraine’s defense used to be celebrated in the Capitol as one of a few remaining bipartisan causes.
+Bolstering Ukraine’s defense used to be celebrated in the U.S. Capitol as one of a few remaining bipartisan causes.
 But now the fate of roughly $61 billion in funding is tied to delicate policy negotiations on Capitol Hill over border and immigration changes.
 And in the last year, lawmakers have had to mount painstaking, round-the-clock efforts to pass even legislation that maintains basic functions of the U.S. government.
+Bills with ambitious changes have been almost completely out of reach for the closely divided Congress.

 Still, congressional leaders are trying to rally members to address global challenges they say are among the most difficult in decades: the largest land invasion of a European nation since World War II, a war between Israel and Hamas, unrest and economic calamity driving historic levels of migration and China asserting itself as a superpower.

-Note: This story has been corrected to show that Wicker represents Mississippi, not Alabama.